 London Daygame Model – A significant method of cold approach which presumably came from London although it’s roots are very hazy.
 Top exponents of this method are Tom Torero and James Tusk.

 Negging – Welcome to the dark side of game.
 Devalidating or giving mixed signals with the intention of hooking attention and encouraging the subject/victim to try to regain validation.
 The previous king of this dark art was Julien Blanc before he went down the rabbit hole of cult leader.
-It could be a back handed compliment.
+It could be a back handed compliment or a dastardly put down.
 Many practitioners re-frame this practice as teasing today which is a milder and less offensive form.

 Nightgame – As distinct from Daygame.
 The practice of making approaches during the night with direct or indirect romantic intentions.